that doesn't apply to a particular character; instead, it applies to a particular work or series. Sometimes a character's leitmotif

 - Any individual Final Fantasy game contains several leitmotifs.
 You can hear some recurring tunes in Final Fantasy IV (such as the overworld theme and the "Red Wings" theme (which, for example, furnishes the "X joined your party!" riff)), but it's more prominent in Final Fantasy V, Final Fantasy VI (where the main theme of the game is basically also Terra's leitmotif, and Final Fantasy VII (which literally has a soundtrack entry called the "Main Theme"; if you don't know what I mean, try singing "do re mi ti la").

-- If there's a vocal track in the gam are remixes of e, you can expect to hear several versions of it, often considerably altered.
+- If there's a vocal track in the game, you can expect to hear several versions of it, often considerably altered.

 - Final Fantasy IX has perhaps the most extensive use of this, for example: